How To Defend Against Sun Damage

 • UVB: These rays have the intensity to damage the skin’s DNA and are the primary cause of sunburn and skin cancer.

 Both types of UV rays are linked to skin cancer and can cause painful sunburn, eye damage, and long-term cosmetic damage such as sun spots and wrinkles.
-The bottom line is, UV rays are never safe, so be diligent in protecting yourself and your family from UV rays year round by following the guidelines below.
+The bottom line is, UV rays are never safe, so be diligent in protecting yourself and your family year round by following the guidelines below.

 What Are The Types Of Sun Damage?